WPF-Forge/Forge.Forms/docs/guides/validation.md

 - Must.NotMatchPattern - Property must not match a regex pattern.
 - Must.SatisfyMethod - Property value must satisfy model's static method of signature `public static bool <Argument>(ValidationContext)`.
 Throws if no such method is found.
 - Must.SatisfyContextMethod - Property value must satisfy context's static method of signature `public static bool <Argument>(ValidationContext)`.
 Does nothing if no such method is found.
+- Must.BeInvalid - Validation will always fail unless it's disabled via the `When` property.
+This is useful if validation depends on an external value.
+- Must.Fail - alias for `Must.BeInvalid`.